cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   It enables the mapping from consumer heights to provider heights.
 - `VSCtoH: Map<uint64, Height>` is a mapping from VSC IDs to heights on the provider chain.
 It enables the mapping from consumer heights to provider heights, i.e., the voting power at height `VSCtoH[id]` on the provider chain was last updated by the validator updates contained in the VSC with ID `id`.
 - `unbondingOps: Map<uint64, UnbondingOperation>` is a mapping that enables accessing for every unbonding operation the list of consumer chains that are still unbonding.
-When unbonding operations are initiated, the Staking module calls the `AfterUnbondingOpInitiated()` [hook](#ccv-pcf-hook-afubopcr1); this leads to the creation of a new `UnbondingOperation`, which is defined as
+When unbonding operations are initiated, the Staking module calls the `AfterUnbondingInitiated()` [hook](#ccv-pcf-hook-afubopcr1); this leads to the creation of a new `UnbondingOperation`, which is defined as
   ```typescript
   interface UnbondingOperation {
     id: uint64